4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 The `VP Get sheet index` command <!-- REF #_method_.VP Get sheet index.Summary -->returns the index of a sheet based on its name in *vpAreaName*.
 <!-- END REF -->

-Pass the the name of the 4D View Pro area in *vpAreaName*.
+Dans *vpAreaName*, passez le nom de la zone 4D View Pro.

 In *name*, pass the name of the sheet whose index will be returned.
 If no sheet named *name* is found in the document, the method returns -1.
-> Indexing starts at 0.
+> La numérotation démarre à 0.

 #### Exemple